-- Based on issues confirmed by the CRD rail status investigation conducted in August 2013, the investigation method and equipment design were examined. - As manufacturing of shields needed for dose reduction around X-6 penetration was completed, a hole was made at the PCV penetration from which a robot will be inserted in December 2016. - On January 26, a camera was inserted from the PCV penetration to check the status of the rail for CRD replacement on which the robot will travel.
-Following a preliminary inspection inside the pedestal, the status inside the PCV will be investigated using the robot in February.
+- A robot, injected from Unit 2 X-6 penetration(1), will access the inside of the pedestal using the CRD rail.
+[Progress status] - As manufacturing of shields necessary for dose reduction around X-6 penetration was completed, a hole was made in December 2016 at the PCV penetration from which a robot will be injected. - On January 26 and 30, 2017, a camera was inserted from the PCV penetration to inspect the status of the CRD replacement rail on which the robot will travel.
+On February 9, deposit on the access route of the selfpropelled investigation device was removed and on February 16, the inside of the PCV was investigated using the device - The results of this series of investigations confirmed fallen and deformed gratings and a quantity of deposit inside the pedestal.
+The evaluation results of the collected information will be utilized in considering the policy for fuel debris removal.